tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </p>
 <p>
 <strong>train_only: bool, optional (default=False)</strong><br>
-Whether to apply the transformer only on the training set or on the complete dataset.
+Whether to apply the estimator only on the training set or on the complete dataset.
+Note that if True, the transformation is skipped when making predictions on unseen data.
 </p>
 <p>
 <strong>**fit_params</strong><br>